SAFT Securities Risk: Why Kik and Telegram Matter (2026)

 - Reach no self-conclusion on security status — it is counsel's, on the facts.
 Not legal advice.

-Pulley and Carta record and model fundraising instruments on the cap table and support the data and audit trail around a raise.
-They do not determine securities classification and are not a substitute for securities counsel.
-Confirm the tool can document the instrument terms and timeline as evidence — the legal characterisation is counsel's, on the specific facts.
+Pulley and Carta record and model fundraising instruments on the cap table and keep the data and audit trail around a raise.
+What they do not do — and cannot substitute for — is the securities classification itself.
+A tool can document the instrument's terms and timeline as evidence; the legal characterisation of whether that instrument is a security stays with securities counsel, on the specific facts.

-Wag3s HR records the instrument terms, dates and token-delivery schedule as a structured, auditable record supporting the raise — the evidence layer, not a legal opinion.
-The securities determination stays a securities-counsel question on the specific facts and jurisdiction.
+Wag3s HR records the instrument terms, dates and token-delivery schedule as a structured, auditable record supporting a raise — the evidence layer, not a legal opinion.
+It supports, rather than replaces, the securities counsel whose determination the security question remains, on the specific facts and jurisdiction.
 See the HR product page.

 Further reading